DavidMChan/Anim400K/README.md

 1- Log into your Huggingface account, and fill out the dataset request form [here](https://huggingface.co/datasets/davidchan/anim400k)

-2- Wait for manual access approval as we will verify the correctness of the provided information.

-3- Use the Huggingface CLI/tools to download the data.
+2- Use the Huggingface CLI/tools to download the data.
 The tar.gz files are provided as .tar.gz-part files, which need to be assembled before unzipping.
 This can be done following the instructions [here](https://askubuntu.com/questions/1179657/how-to-extract-tgz-part).

 ## Option 2: Email